-The characteristic smooth variation in hair length also allows a beard to blend into your hairline without interruption.
+The characteristic smooth variation in hair length also means that if you have a beard it will blend into your hairline without interruption.

 The Low Fade Comb Over

-You’re smart; you can guess how we’ll describe this style.
-It indeed places the graduation low and leaves quite some length on the sides.
+You’re right if you guessed I’d describe this style as the graduation starting quite low and leaving some length on the sides.

-You probably don’t know that this style was created for men with finer hair, e.g., many blond and redheaded guys.
+This style was actually created for men with finer hair like many blond and redheaded guys have.
 It allows you to create a softer part and comb your hair down at the sides.

 Asking for a Taper Fade Comb Over Haircut

-For a high fade comb over, request a high and tight, with enough length on top to create a side part.
-Discuss how much skin you want to show.
+For a high fade comb over, ask for a high and tight, with enough length on top to create a side part.
+You might want to also discuss how much skin you want to show.

-The popularity of the mid fade comb over means you can request this style, but specify where you like to part your hair and include your barber in deciding how long the hair on top should be.
+The popularity of the mid fade comb over means you can ask for this style, but specify where you like to part your hair.
+I’d also suggest including your barber in deciding how long the hair on top should be.

 Request a low fade comb over as such, specifying extra length to comb down the sides.
-For a style that will really last in between barber trips, you can request a taper fade comb over no line.
+For a style that will really last in between barber trips, you can ask for a taper fade comb over with no line.

-Ensure you understand your hair’s natural patterns.
-You want to be able to comb your hair without the use of additional products.
+Make sure you understand your hair’s natural patterns.
+You want to be able to comb your hair without the use of extra products.

-Men with curly hair need it relaxed to create waves suitable for these styles.
+Finally, men with curly hair need it relaxed to create waves that will suit these styles.